-Navigate the user card to obtain information about the user's current and historical sessions, aggregated from all of your cloud-connected pods.
+Navigate the user card to obtain real-time information about the user's current sessions, aggregated from all of your cloud-connected pods.
 Provides actions you can perform on the listed sessions.
 For details about these actions, see

 Actions You Can Take on Sessions.

-Note: Because current sessions are shown by default, the Sessions tab will show a value of
+Note: The Sessions tab will show a value of

 Click on a session to open its dashboard.
 From a session's dashboard, you can monitor the user session for troubleshooting.
 See Working with the Session Dashboard.